-You were eligible to participate in the Prior Plan if you were a member of the classification described in the Eligibility section in the base portion of this Summary Plan Description and you are a Prior Plan Participant.
+You are eligible to participate in the Annual Employer Allocation described below if you are employed by Mass General Brigham, Inc. or AllWays Health Partners, you are a member of the classification described in the Eligibility section in the base portion of this Summary Plan Description, and you were actively employed with Mass General Brigham, Inc. or AllWays Health Partners on or after January 1, 2017.